BadReview-Org/BadReview/BadReview.Api/README.md

 Protected endpoints require the `Authorization` header:
 ```
-Authorization: Bearer <access-refresh_token>
+Authorization: Bearer <[access/refresh]_token>
 ```

 ## CORS

 CORS is configured to allow requests from the Blazor WebAssembly client running on `https://localhost:5193`.
-You can modify, delete or add more domains in `Configuration/CorsConfig.cs` .
+You can modify, delete or add more domains in `Configuration/CorsConfig.cs`.

 ## Running the API